- Getting Around

 Need more than one bus to get to your destination?

 Pierce Transit's All Day Pass is very convenient - pay just once to ride all day until 2:59am (end of service day).
-It's good for unlimited rides on local Pierce Transit service only (not valid on SHUTTLE, Sound Transit, no other agencies' services.)
-This pass is available to purchase any day of the week, right on board the bus.
+It's good for unlimited rides on local Pierce Transit service only (not valid on SHUTTLE, Sound Transit, nor other agencies' services.)
+This pass is available to purchase any day of the week, using exact cash, right on board the bus.
 The PT All Day Pass costs $5.00 for adults, $2.50 for Youth (ages 6-18), and $2.50 for Seniors or individuals with disabilities who show a valid Regional Reduced Fare Permit when boarding.
 Passengers using an ORCA card may load a Pierce Transit All Day Pass wherever ORCA cards are revalued.

 Note As Of December 8, 2014: